 This popular project was started in 2011 when Sedgwick School Librarian Margaret Bixby’s great idea was recognized as a perfect match for Healthy Peninsula’s Good Food Project.
 The focus on trying new and healthy foods is matched by the availability of library or donated books for both children and adults—good food and good summer reading.
 If you're interested in learning how the program got rolling, check out Margaret Bixby's short history here.

-Since its beginnings in Sedgwick in 2011, the Magic Food Bus successfully expanded to Deer Isle, Stonington, Blue Hill, Penobscot, Brooksville, and Surry and often serves more than 50 people weekly in each town.
+Since its beginnings in Sedgwick in 2011, the Magic Food Bus successfully expanded to Deer Isle, Stonington, Blue Hill, Penobscot, Brooksville, Castine, Brooklin, and Surry and often serves more than 100 people weekly.
 With an eye toward long-term sustainability, Healthy Peninsula has teamed up with several partner organizations and energetic individuals to help with collection of produce, volunteer power, fundraising, and broader community involvement.
-Anna Wind, our Healthy Eating coordinator, is leading the efforts to get the wheels on the bus goin' round and round for this season.
+Anna Wind, our Healthy Eating coordinator, is leading the efforts to keep the wheels on the bus goin' round and round for this season.
 But you know, just in case you're confused, the Magic Food Bus really lives in the cars of our volunteer drivers.

 The most natural and exciting fit for collaboration continues with the Healthy Acadia Gleaning Initiative.
 Rachel Emus, Gleaning Coordinator, organizes volunteers to harvest excess produce from farmers, orchards, farmer’s markets, and home and school gardens, and disperses them to local food pantries and community meal sites.
 The Magic Food Bus program is fortunate to be the recipient of much of this effort.
-FarmDrop, operated by Healthy Acadia in partnership with Fairwinds Florist is our direct conduit to local farmers, allowing produce to be ordered from them directly and then distributed via the Magic Food Bus out into the community.
 Along with grabbing a book, visits to the stops may also include taste-testing, socializing with friends and neighbors and swapping recipes.
-Our island partner is the Edible Island Culinary and Ecological Center.
-Other important partners include the Deer Isle and Stonington Public Libraries, the Sedgwick School Library, and the Blue Hill Public library for providing good quality reading material for young and older folks alike.